nirajkb/SDE/docs/architecture/quality-attributes-analysis.md

 ## Overview

-This document documents three key quality attributes implemented in this project: **Performance**, **Scalability**, and **Reliability**.
-Justification for each attribute is provided through design decisions and proofs of implementation is also added. cument
+For this project we selection three quality attributes - Performance, Scalability and Reliability.
+This document highlights how these were achieved through design decision and implementation.

 ---